GrzHeller/STM32H750B-DK_TouchGFX_FreeRTOS_MQTT_Example/README.md

 # 2. CubeMX
 <p align = "justify"> Import the Cube project by going to STM32CubeIDE folder inside the root folder of your TouchGFX project and launching the .cproject or .project file.
 Open the .ioc file from within the workspace.
 The order of the following steps should not matter much. </p>

 <p align = "justify"> Enabling the ETHERNET module in Connectivity tab is prevented by pin conflict.
-This can be "fixed" by unassigning the PA2 pin labeled LCD_RESET.
-I do not know whether the role of LCD_RESET could be assigned to another pin and was not interested in finding out yet. </p>
+This can be "fixed" by unassigning the PA2 pin labeled LCD_RESET. </p>
 <p align = "center"> <img src = "images/mx_gpio.PNG" align = "middle" /> </p>
 <p align = "justify"> Now we can enable ETHERNET module.
 Also enable Ethernet global interrupt with Preemption Priority 5. </p>
 <p align = "center"> <img src = "images/mx_ethernet.PNG" align = "middle" /> </p>